Nadegamra/PizzaToppingsApp/README.md

 - [x] The application should calculate the total cost of the order based on the size and toppings selected.
 - [x] The application should display the total cost of the order to the user.
 - [x] User should be able to save orders and view all saved orders in a list.
-- [x] Oder list should be on a separate page.
+- [x] Order list should be on a separate page.

 Calculation rules:\
 • The cost of the pizza should be based on the size selected.
 Small pizzas cost €8, medium pizzas cost